Lillithlilly/Azure-SDK.net/sdk/authorization/Azure.ResourceManager.Authorization/README.md

-# Azure Compute Management client library for .NET
+# Azure Authorization Management client library for .NET

 This package follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html),which provide core capabilities that are shared amongst all Azure SDKs, including: